-The safety and efficacy of RINVOQ in children and adolescents with rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, ulcerative colitis, and Crohn's disease, aged 0 to less than 18 years have not yet been established.
+The safety and efficacy of RINVOQ in children and adolescents with rheumatoid arthritis, psoriatic arthritis, and ankylosing spondylitis and ulcerative colitis aged 0 to less than 18 years have not yet been established.
 No data are available.

 Method of administration